peer-open-source/xara-docs/source/user/manual/material/matTestCommands.rst

 Material Testing Methods
 ************************

-The material testing environment is separate from the OpenSees domain, and allows for simple tests to be performed on OpenSees materials, including uniaxial materials, n-dimensional materials, and section force-deformation relationships.
+The material testing environment is separate from the domain, and allows for simple tests to be performed on |OpenSees| materials, including uniaxial materials, n-dimensional materials, and section force-deformation relationships.
 In order to use the material testing commands, the test material/section must first be specified with testUniaxialMaterial, testNDMaterial, or testSection.

 .. function:: testUniaxialMaterial $tag